bevyengine/bevy-website/content/news/2024-08-10-bevys-fourth-birthday/index.md

 As you can probably tell, the Bevy community has gone _very_ wide and covered significant ground.
 Bevy users now have plenty of solid options for 3rd party Bevy UI frameworks, each taking a different opinionated path.

 However it is definitely time to start reeling this in.
 Bevy needs a high quality official UI framework that the community can rally behind.

+### Bevy's Upcoming Unified Scene / UI System

 The newly-established [Next Generation Scene / UI working group](https://discord.com/channels/691052431525675048/1264881140007702558) will distill the lessons learned above and ideally get as many members of the Bevy UI developer community on board for the next generation of official Bevy UI (and Scenes ... it is important to note that we're building a combined Scene / UI framework here ... a unified Bevy data model).

 As stated in my design document, a lot of the work I have done is built in layers.
 My goal is to establish consensus on each layer and start merging them quickly.
 As we go "up" the stack, each layer will become more controversial.
 Eventually we will reach a point in the stack (ex: reactivity and styles) that will require significant discussion and collaboration amongst the many developers above.
 That being said, I think there are very few unknowns at this point.
-We've explored the space and now we just need to steer the ship.
+We've explored the space and we've written plenty of code.
+Now we just need to steer the ship.

 The new Scene / UI system will be a MASSIVE upgrade to Bevy's capabilities.
 Developing Bevy apps (games, UI apps, tools, editors, etc) will be easier and more fun than ever before.
-Apologies for being grandiose / wearing my marketing hat, but I really think this will position Bevy to be both a top-tier general-purpose app development framework and a next-generation game development framework (reactive scenes will be big and we're [one](https://github.com/SanderMertens/flecs) of the first to do them!).
+I apologize for being grandiose / wearing my marketing hat, but I really think this will position Bevy to be both a top-tier general-purpose app development framework _and_ a next-generation game development framework (and yes ... game _ENGINE_).

+Reactive scenes will be _big_ and we're [one](https://github.com/SanderMertens/flecs) of the first to do them!
+We are also positioned to be the first popular engine that allows you to define scenes in code _and_ in asset files (and ultimately visually in the Bevy Editor) using _the same asset format_, thanks to the `bsn!` macro.
+This will empower developers to use the paradigm that suits them best _and_ to _blend_ paradigms when that suits them.

+I am _very_ excited for what this all means for the Bevy developer experience, both as Bevy's Project Lead _and_ as a user of Bevy.

 ### Even More Real Projects™ Using Bevy